kestrelwp/aviary/README.md

 6. Option `autorun` defaults to `true` so that scoping is run automatically upon composer `update` or `install` command.
    That is not what you want in all cases, so you can set it `false` if you need.
-   To start prefixing manually, you need to add for example the line `"aviary": "aviary"` to the "scripts" section of your composer.json.
+   To start prefixing manually, you need to add for example the line `"aviary": "aviary"` to the `"scripts"` section of your `composer.json`.
    You then run the script with the command `composer aviary install` or `composer aviary update`.

 7. Scoped dependencies will be in `vendor-prefixed` folder of your project.
-You must include the scoped autoload alongside with the composer autoloader.
+There's no need to include multiple autoloaders - `aviary` provides a single `aviary-autload.php` file which loads all the required autoload files for both prefixed and non-prefixed dependencies.

-8. After that, you can use your dependencies with the namespace.
+8. After that, you can simply use dependencies with the prefixed namespace in your code.

 **Example PHP file:**